 |

-NB Registrars may commence out-of-hours supervised on-call once they have successfully passed the DFPH examination and fully met learning outcomes 1.2, 4.2, 6.1 - 6.6, and 9.2 (the latter must be assessed in the health protection setting even if it has already been signed off in another placement) and successfully completed the assessment for on-call (as evidence to support required learning outcomes).
+NB Registrars may commence out-of-hours supervised on-call once they have successfully passed the FPH Part A examination and fully met learning outcomes 1.2, 4.2, 6.1 - 6.6, and 9.2 (the latter must be assessed in the health protection setting even if it has already been signed off in another placement) and successfully completed the assessment for on-call (as evidence to support required learning outcomes).

 Examples of communicable disease scenarios, single cases of: |